IvnGlvn/AdidasSales2020-2021/Adidas_Sales_Report/Adidas_SQL_Analysis.md

 **Adidas queries**

-The following queries take into account the KPI's for this project and intend to gather insight based on said KPI's in order to address Key Questions.
+The following queries take into account the KPIs for this project and intend to gather insight based on said KPIs in order to address Key Questions.

 SELECTSUM(Total\_Sales)AS Total\_Revenue FROM adidas\_us
 ![Description of image](Results Img/Total_Revenue (1.0).jpg)

 - Right away I wanted to know the Total Revenue so I started with the simple SUM Query.
-This number could give me a little bit more information into other aspects later on.
+This number could give me a little bit more information about other aspects later on.